Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Games/TicTacToe/readme.md

   * Copy the contents into a text editor and save them as ```D&D_DiceRoller.js```
   * Log into your video endpoint as an admin
   * Go to the macro editor
-  * Load in this script, save and enable
+  * Load in this script, save and activate

 As mentioned before, the UI will load in for you, the game should be ready to play :smiley:

 ## Things to Consider

-* Though this is a simple game, it makes good use of reformatting the UserInterface.
-This could serve as an example to make the UI of the Room series more dynamic and adaptive.
+* Though this is a simple game, it makes good use of editing the UserInterface.
+This could serve as an example to make the UI of the Room series more dynamic and adaptive based on user input, or the system's state.

 * Try to make this a multiplayer game.
 A good place to start would be exploring BOTs and the HTTPClient xCommands

-* Getting people to collaborate can be a challenge at times, so why build some fun into the office
+* Getting people to collaborate can be a challenge at times, so why not build some fun into the office

 ## Author(s)